 Beyond growing OTT video viewership, over-the-top marketing platforms are becoming more sophisticated, giving brands full-funnel targeting and attribution capabilities that weren’t available just a few short years ago.

-“We see OTT video as being ripe for two kinds of brands: TV advertisers that are looking to recapture some of the impressions and reach that are no longer available through traditional channels, and challenger brands that don’t have direct broadcast budgets but can play in the TV space for the first time through OTT.
+At Tinuiti, we see OTT video as being ripe for two kinds of brands: TV advertisers that are looking to recapture some of the impressions and reach that are no longer available through traditional channels, and challenger brands that don’t have direct broadcast budgets but can play in the TV space for the first time through OTT.
 Consumers are moving to OTT channels and Connected TV.
-So brands need to start from the perspective that it can work; they just need to understand how to use it to their advantage,” Math says.
+So brands need to start from the perspective that it can work; they just need to understand how to use it to their advantage.

 However, OTT ads don’t just “appear” on any of these devices — content delivery is facilitated through a number of OTT distribution channels.

 It’s important to remember that the term ‘OTT’ is not a catch-all for the industry.
 Those who are super familiar with the concept are likely to use terms like AVOD/SVOD.
-Those who are somewhat familiar with the concept might substitute OTT with CTV, Connected TV or Addressable TV,.each of which are slightly different and don’t mean the same thing but are accessed similarly from an ad standpoint.
+So if you want to uplevel your knowledge, it’s helpful to know what these terms mean and which services fall into each category.
+Let’s dive in.

 Brands that invest in OTT video do so using a variety of different OTT distribution channels: